nathanieldchu/ubuild_CCF/join.md

     headline: Who are you?
     content: ''
   col_2:
     content: So your mission and vision align with ours.
-The overlap in our core values and yours is uncanny.
+The overlap in our <a href="https://www.tezzafoods.com/values" title="">core values</a> and yours is uncanny.
 This is going great!
 We’ve passed the one-drink sniff test and you’ve decided not to pretend that you got a text from your friend so you could ditch us.
 It’s time to ask more-awkward questions.
     headline: ''
 - template: 2-column-text
   block: two-column-1